sprucemoose22/bt-react-test/README.md

     - Further reading: https://stackoverflow.com/questions/12694530/what-is-typescript-and-why-would-i-use-it-in-place-of-javascript/35048303#35048303
 - Replace Fetch API with Axios:
     - Fetch API is less backwards-compatible than Axios.
 Notably it's not comptaible with IE11 (see https://caniuse.com/?search=Fetch)
+- Obfuscate API Key
+    - While it's less of an issue for a small project of this scale, In a real-life enterprise project the APi Key should be visible in plain-text in a client-side file.
+See here for suggestions on how to more safely store this: https://www.freecodecamp.org/news/how-to-securely-store-api-keys-4ff3ea19ebda/